premj90/fsf_2019_screening_task2/README.md

   - Edit the data in particular column and row
   - Add a new row or column of data
   - Delete a row or a column of data
-  - Plot 3 different graphs namely by selecting any 2 or more columns:
+  - Plot 3 different graphs namely by selecting any 2 or more columns
- 		 Scatter Plot
+ 		1) Scatter Plot
-     Scatter Plot with Smooth Lines
+ 		2) Scatter Plot with Smooth Lines
- 		 Line Plot
+ 		3) Line Plot
   - Save the file after editting
   - Save the plots as .png files